HMS Defence (1763): Career

 In 1801, Defence sailed to the Baltic under Captain Lord Henry Paulet with Admiral Hyde Parker's fleet.
 She was present at the Battle of Copenhagen, but did not see action as she was part of the reserve under Parker.

+On 11 February, 1805 she made contact with USS Constitution off Portugal 36.44 North.

 In 1805 she saw action again at the Battle of Trafalgar, where under Captain George Johnstone Hope, she captured the San Ildefonso and fought the Berwick, suffering 36 casualties.

 Defence was one of the British ships in support of the 1809 Walcheren Campaign which was intended to capture Vlissingen (Flushing) and Antwerp in the Netherlands.

 Loss

 She ran aground on 24 December 1811 off the west coast of Jutland, Denmark.
 She was under the command of Captain D. Atkins and in the company of St George, under Rear-Admiral Robert Carthew Reynolds, and Cressy, when a hurricane and heavy seas came up.
 St George was jury-rigged and so Atkins refused to leave her without the admiral's permission.
 As a result, both were wrecked near Ringkøbing.
 Cressy did not ask for permission and so avoided wrecking.